Making Yale Affordable. For Everyone.

 Detail of numbers carved into Maya Lin's Women's Table sculpture

 Every family’s financial situation is different.
-Yale’s financial aid counselors asses a family’s financial need through a holistic review process that considers many factors including income, assets, family size, and unique circumstances.
+Yale’s personal financial aid counselors assess a family’s financial need through a holistic review process that considers many factors including income, assets, family size, and unique circumstances.

 Financial aid policies are built on the principles of vertical and horizontal equity: families with different financial resources should expect to have different costs, and families with similar financial resources should expect to have similar costs.

-Yale does not expect students to finance their education with debt, and loans are not included in Yale financial aid offers.
-Some students and families prefer to cover some or all of their costs with loans; financial aid officers can guide families through the loan process.
+Yale does not require students to use loans to finance their education, so loans are not included in initial financial aid offers.
+However, some students and families choose to use loans to cover part or all of their costs; in these cases, their personal financial aid counselor can assist them through the loan process.

 Who Qualifies for Aid

 Families with a wide range of incomes qualify for need-based scholarship aid from Yale.
-Families with annual incomes below $75,000 and typical assets qualify for a “zero parent share award” — Yale’s most generous package.
-These awards cover the full cost of tuition and fees, housing, food, and travel with a Yale Scholarship.
-Qualifying students also receive hospitalization insurance coverage and $2,000 grant in their first year.
+Families with annual incomes below $75,000 and typical assets often qualify for a “zero parent share” — Yale’s most generous offer.
+These offers cover the full cost of tuition and fees, housing, food, and travel with a Yale Scholarship.
+Qualifying students also receive hospitalization insurance coverage and $2,000 start-up grant in their first year.

 Financial Aid Snapshot 2023-24